ausaccessfed/dev-portal/docs/_connect-a-saml-service/02-connect-saml-service.md

 6. Discovery response URL - `https://ds.test.aaf.edu.au/discovery/aaf`
 7. Signing certificate - Provide the contents of the public key certificate created by the Shibboleth installation, this is not the web server SSL public certificate.

 - Select those attributes that the application requires.
 The selection of attributes should match those attributes enabled in the **attribute-map.xml** file.
-If following the instructions for the [Simple PHP Server installed on Linux example](/saml-integration/03-install-shibboleth), the default Shibboleth installation enables the attributes **eppn** and **affiliation**.
+If following the instructions for the [Simple PHP Server installed on Linux example](/saml-integration/03-install-shibboleth-example-a) or the [Dockerizing Shib-SP example](/saml-integration/03-install-shibboleth-example-b), the default Shibboleth installation enables the attributes **eppn** and **affiliation**.

 - Click **Register** to complete the registration step.